blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 the image, so it is safe to run on untrusted images.

 ${solution_name} can pull the target image; in other words, the Docker image you want to inspect, from a Docker registry such as Docker Hub.
-Alternatively, you can save an image to a .tar file by using the Docker Save command.
+Alternatively, you can save an image to a .tar file by using the Docker *Save* command.
 Then, run ${solution_name}
 on the .tar file. ${solution_name} supports Docker Image Specification v1.2.0 format .tar files.

 #### Container mode

-Container mode is for container orchestration environments (Kubernetes, OpenShift, etc.) where ${solution_name} will run inside a container, where it cannot perform Docker operations.
+Container mode is for container orchestration environments; for example, Kubernetes, OpenShift, and others, where ${solution_name} runs inside a container where it cannot perform Docker operations.
 For information on running ${solution_name} in container mode, refer to [Deploying](deployment.md).

 ### Requirements